 - Were there injuries to the lungs or other parts of the body?

-- If a death occurred, who are the beneficiaries for a wrongful death claim?
+If a death occurred, who are the beneficiaries for a

-Newport News Personal Injury Lawyers Serving All of Hampton Roads
+Newport News Burn Injury Lawyers Serving All of Hampton Roads

 It is important that an experienced legal team evaluate a fire accident